jessehansen/magicbus/README.md

 The message parameter will always be a "complete" message, either created by an envelope, or provided to the amqplib consume callback.
 The actions available are different for producer and consumer middleware.

-There is no default middleware.
-The [messaging-examples](https://github.com/LeisureLink/messaging-examples) repo demonstrates some of the middleware available from other repos.
+There is currently no default middleware.

 ### Producer Middleware

-The actions available to producer middleware (both publisher and sender) are:
+The actions available to producer middleware are:
 * `actions.next()` - proceed to the next step.
 * `actions.error(err)` - abort publishing with the associated error.

 ### Consumer Middleware

-The actions available to consumer middleware (both subscriber and receiver) ar:
+The actions available to consumer middleware (both subscriber and consumer) are:
 * `actions.next()` - proceed to the next step.
 * `actions.error(err)` - abort consumption of this message with the associated error.
 * `actions.ack()` - acknowledge the message (removing it from the queue) and stop processing.